-2.3 As part of the review of the Internal Audit Charter the Code of Ethics are also reviewed by the Internal Audit Consortium Manager, and it is ensured that the Internal Audit Services contractor staff, as well as the Internal Audit Consortium Manager adhere to these, specifically with regard to; integrity, objectivity, confidentiality and competency.
+- 2.3 The Charter has been recently been updated to now also reflect the new Internal Professional Practices Framework (IPPF) and PSIAS and in particular the mission statement and core principles.
+The Charter now also more explicitly includes reference to the mandatory nature of the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, and the International Standards.
+The updated Charter is attached is attached at Appendix 1 to this report. - 2.4 As part of the review of the Charter the Code of Ethics are also reviewed by the Internal Audit Consortium Manager, and it is ensured that the Internal Audit Services contractor staff, as well as the Internal Audit Consortium Manager adhere to these, specifically with regard to; integrity, objectivity, confidentiality and competency.
 Formal sign off to acceptance of the Code of Ethics is retained by the Internal Audit Consortium Manager.